-However there is always room for improvement, even in a category that people recognize as being the best.
-Diamond cutters like Brian Gavin are always looking to raise the bar, even if only by a little bit.
+However, there is always room for improvement, even in a category that people recognize as being the best.
+With that in mind, diamond cutters like Brian Gavin are always looking to raise the bar, even if only a little bit.

 As a matter of fact, the launch of Black by BGD has quite literally turned things upside down.
 I laughingly told one of my friends in the diamond business that the world was no longer flat.
 The Queen was not amused, but I took great joy in his anguish.
 It seems like everybody has something to say about “Black” and yet nobody seems to actually know anything about it.

-Before we go much further, I just have to say how excited I am to finally be making this announcement!
+In the first place, I just have to say how excited I am to finally be making this announcement!
 We’ve been talking about the improvements BGD has been making their Signature diamonds for some time now.
-However up until now, I was sworn to secrecy in the name of intellectual property.
+However, up until now, I was sworn to secrecy in the name of intellectual property.

-Putting Black by Brian Gavin in the broad classification of AGS Ideal-0 cut diamonds actually seems unfair.
-The production standards of these diamonds exceed those parameters considerably.
+As a matter of fact, putting Black by Brian Gavin in the broad classification of AGS Ideal-0 cut diamonds seems unfair.
+After all, the production standards of these diamonds exceed those parameters considerably.

-It is completely possible that other diamond cutters are producing diamonds that exhibit similar characteristics.
-Some of them might be doing it routinely, while others might pull it off haphazardly.
-The point is Black by Brian Gavin is cut to exhibit these visual properties every time.
-It’s all about the consistency of production, the consistency of the brand.
+Of course, it is completely possible that other diamond cutters produce diamonds that exhibit similar characteristics.
+However, while some of them might be doing it routinely, others might pull it off haphazardly.
+Be that as it may, the point is that Black by Brian Gavin diamonds are cut to exhibit these visual properties every time.
+With that in mind, Brian Gavin offers the highest level of consistency and the most consistency of any brand.

 While we’re waiting for that to happen, check out this proprietary diamond grading report issued by the AGS Laboratory.
 Pretty nifty, huh?
 This is actually just one page of the new report format for Black by Brian Gavin.

-Do you know anything about astrology and the sun sign?
+By any chance, do you know anything about astrology and the sun sign?
 It’s widely accepted that Leo’s aren’t good at keeping secrets.
-Which might be why Brian’s given me permission to describe the Gavin Effect in broad strokes.
+This might be why Brian’s given me permission to describe the Gavin Effect in broad strokes.
 That’s what Brian is calling the brighter internal pattern of light reflections visible within his new diamonds:

-Most diamond cutters merely aim for hitting the right angles when they cut a diamond.
+In the first place, most diamond cutters merely aim for hitting the right angles when they cut a diamond.
 The target they’re aiming for is simply an overall cut grade of AGS Ideal or GIA Excellent.
 These are the guys who produce what I commonly refer to as standard ideal cut diamonds.
-Those diamonds have the right proportions, but lack the optical precision that would make them sizzle and pop.
+These diamonds may have the right proportions but lack the optical precision to really sizzle and pop.

-A small handful of diamond cutters like Brian Gavin, specialize in the niche of super ideal hearts and arrows diamonds.
-They cut diamonds to exhibit a higher degree of optical precision.
-These diamonds exhibit crisp and complete patterns of hearts and arrows.
-The light return and sparkle factor of hearts and arrows diamonds are truly out of this world.
+Be that as it may, there is a small handful of diamond cutters like Brian Gavin.
+These are the people who specialize in the niche of super ideal hearts and arrows diamonds.
+Under those circumstances, the diamonds are cut to exhibit a higher degree of optical precision.
+That’s what enables those diamonds to exhibit crisp and complete patterns of hearts and arrows.
+As a matter of fact, the light return and sparkle factor of H&A diamonds is truly out of this world.

-Peter Yantzer of the AGSL estimated that H&A diamonds represent the Top 0.001% of the annual production for rounds.
-Up until now, hearts and arrows diamonds were the best of the best.
-I’ve always considered Brian Gavin Signature diamonds to be among the finest in the world.
+As a matter of fact, Peter Yantzer of the AGSL estimated that H&A diamonds represent the Top 0.001% of the annual production for rounds.
+Up until recently, those hearts and arrows diamonds were the best of the best.
+On that note, I’ve always considered Brian Gavin Signature diamonds to be among the finest in the world.

-Black by Brian Gavin raises the bar, it proves that there will always be room for improvement.
-I wonder what percentage of the annual production for round diamonds, the Black by BGD collection represent?
+However, the new Black by Brian Gavin Diamonds raise the bar to a higher level.
+In fact, it proves that there will always be room for improvement.
+With that in mind, I find myself wondering what percentage of round diamonds are cut to the standards for Black by BGD?

-Brian has been tinkering with optimizing the ancillary angles of round brilliant cut diamonds.
+It seems like Brian has been tinkering with optimizing the ancillary angles of round brilliant cut diamonds.
 In all that monkeying around, Brian unlocked an even higher level of light performance.
-Fine tuning the ancillary angles is one of the improvements that Brian made to his diamond design.
+Fine-tuning the ancillary angles is one of the improvements that Brian made to his diamond design.